Tesla, Inc.: Fremont, California, plant

-Conduct during the COVID-19 pandemic
+COVID-19 pandemic

 Tesla's initial response to the COVID-19 pandemic in the United States has been the subject of considerable criticism.
-Musk had sought to exempt the Tesla Fremont factory in Alameda County, California from the government's stay-at-home orders.
+Musk had sought to exempt the Tesla Fremont factory in Alameda County, California, from the government's stay-at-home orders.
 In an earnings call in April, he was heard calling the public health orders "fascist".
 He had also called the public's response to the pandemic "dumb" and had said online that there would be zero cases by April.
 In May 2020, while Alameda County officials were negotiating with the company to reopen the Fremont Factory on the 18th, Musk defied local government orders by restarting production on the 11th.
 Tesla also sued Alameda County, questioning the legality of the orders, but backed down after the Fremont Factory was given approval to reopen.
-Tesla published a detailed plan for bringing employees back to work and keeping them safe, however some employees continued to express concern for their health.
+In June 2020, Tesla published a detailed plan for bringing employees back to work and keeping them safe, However, some employees still expressed concern for their health.

 In May 2020, Musk told workers that they could stay home if they felt uncomfortable coming back to work.
-But in June, Tesla fired an employee who criticized the company for taking inadequate safety measures to protect workers from the coronavirus at the Fremont Factory.
-Three more employees at Tesla's Fremont Factory claimed they were fired for staying home out of fear of catching COVID-19.
+But in June, Tesla dismissed an employee who criticized the company for taking inadequate safety measures to protect workers from the coronavirus at the Fremont Factory.
+Three more employees at Tesla's Fremont Factory claimed they were laid off for staying home out of fear of catching COVID-19.
 This was subsequently denied by Tesla, which even stated that the employees were still on the payroll.
-COVID-19 cases at the factory grew from 10 in May 2020 to 125 in December 2020, with about 450 total cases in that time period out of the approximately 10,000 workers at the plant (4.5%).
+COVID-19 cases at the factory grew from 10 in May 2020 to 125 in December 2020, with about 450 total cases in that time out of the approximately 10,000 workers at the plant (4.5%).

-In China, Tesla had what one Tesla executive described as "not a green light from the government to get back to work – but a flashing-sirens police escort."
+In China, Tesla had what one executive described as "not a green light from the government to get back to work – but a flashing-sirens police escort."
 Tesla enjoyed special treatment and strong government support in China, including tax breaks, cheap financing, and assistance in building its Giga Shanghai factory at breakneck speeds.
-Musk has praised China's way of doing things, a controversial stance due to deteriorating U.S.–Chinese relations, China's ongoing persecution of Uyghurs, and alleged human rights abuses in Hong Kong.
+Musk has praised China's way of doing things, a controversial stance due to deteriorating US–Chinese relations, the persecution of Uyghurs in China, and alleged human rights abuses in Hong Kong.